FREQUENTLY ASKED QUESTIONS

 WHAT IS THE CURRICULUM?

 We follow the classical model of education in our curriculum.
 That means we introduce some unique pieces to our curriculum.
 For example, we teach phonics and cursive starting in kindergarten.
 As students get older we introduce them to Latin.
 We spend a significant amount of time on the humanities.
 Our students read many of the Great Texts that have been around for centuries.
-We use Saxon math from 3rd grade on up.
+We use Bob Jones math for all grades.
 We also have a leveled reading program for students in grades K-6th.
 This allows us to match reading texts with the appropriate level for each student.
 Please see our curriculum section on our website.

 HOW LARGE ARE CLASS SIZES?

 Most of our classes have between 7-12 students in each classroom.
-With the exception of kindergarten, all of classes have some combined grade levels.
+Most of our classes have some combined grade levels.

 HOW DO YOU TEACH A CLASS WITH COMBINED GRADE LEVELS?